DhirajBhakta/reflections/DDIA/ch3.md

 - if not found, search the next recent on-disk segment.
 - looking up keys that are NOT in the DB can be very expensive
   - Use **Bloom filters**
+- Because keys are already sorted, you can do range queries

 Crash recovery?<br>
 memtable is lost if crash happens. (this memtable is not yet written to disk).
 So write every single write to a log file.
 This will not be sorted ofc. but its purpose is just to restore memtable after a crash.